dylan-davidson/Core-Connect-4/Getting-Started.md

 3. **Enter the Product Name as Connect4**, make sure Language is C++, and click "Next"
 4. Navigate to the directory where you cloned the starter code and click "Create"
 5. Right click on main.cpp, select "Delete", and select "Move to Trash"
-6. Go to "Finder", navigate to the directory where you cloned the starter code, and drag **board.h, board.cpp, connect4.h and connect4.cpp** into the project
+6. Go to "Finder", navigate to the directory where you cloned the starter code, and drag **board.h, board.cpp, connect4.h, connect4.cpp and main.cpp** into the project
 7. Make sure "Copy items if needed" is **unchecked** and click "Finish"
 8. Now you can start working on the Core!